open-reception/appointment-booking-software/docs/api/admin-registration.md

 - Confirmation tokens expire after 10 minutes
 - Email sending is marked as TODO in the service layer
 - After confirmation, admin becomes `isActive: true` and `confirmed: true`
+- Passkey is stored during registration and linked to the admin account
+- The passkey `id` field is the credential ID from WebAuthn registration
+- The passkey `publicKey` field must be base64 encoded
+- The passkey `counter` field defaults to 0 if not provided
+- The passkey `deviceName` field defaults to "Unknown Device" if not provided